Genetic Counselling research

 - Moderation analysis

 For research scholarship enquiries

 Current research projects at UTS

-We are working with research partners at the Garvan Institute and the University of Sydney on the and the associated PiGeOn project, a longitudinal study examining psychosocial and ethical issues and outcomes in germline genomic sequencing for cancer.
+We are working with research partners at the Garvan Institute and the University of Sydney on the Genetic Cancer Risk in the Young (Cancer RisC) Study and the associated PiGeOn project, a longitudinal study examining psychosocial and ethical issues and outcomes in germline genomic sequencing for cancer.